LawleyClasses/320-Spring2017/README.md

 MyCourses will *only* be used for grading and for distributing copyrighted readings.
 There will be links in myCourses pointing you back to this Github repository and to our [class Slack](https://lawleygdd2.slack.com).

 ## Course Organization
-The course will be organized into three project cycles (a 4-week analog game cycle, and two 5-week digital game cycles).
+The course will be organized into three project cycles (a 4.5-week analog game cycle, and two 5-week digital game cycles).
 In each cycle you will be working with a group to develop a game.
 The theme will be consistent through the semester, but the groups and the game requirements/constraints will not.
-Each game we will mix up the groups and start a new project.
+For each cycle we will mix up the groups and start a new project.

 ## Grading
-Your final grade will be based on your three group projects (25% per project), peer evaluations (5% per project), and your overall participation in both in-class discussions and Slack) (10% overall).
+Your final grade will be based on your three game projects (25% per project), peer evaluations (5% per project), and your overall participation in both in-class discussions and Slack) (10% overall).

 I give only three possible final grades in this class.
 You'll receive a grade of A ("good work!"), C ("you passed, but your work was unimpressive"), or F ("this is the wrong field of study for you"), based on your overall average for the class.
 Here's the breakdown: